JonHanna/AisA/readme.md

 > Unless required by applicable law or agreed to in writing, software distributed under the
 > Licence is distributed on an “AS IS” basis, without warranties or conditions of any kind.

+# NuGet Package

+A is A  is available as a [NuGet package](https://www.nuget.org/packages/AisA)

+Run `Install-Package AisA` in the [Package Manager Console](http://docs.nuget.org/docs/start-here/using-the-package-manager-console) or search for “AisA” in your IDE’s package management plug-in.

 # How it Works.

 Performing a reference-only equality-comparison is easy in all .NET languages, with `ReferenceEquals()` and the `==` operator applied to `object` references both performing such a comparison.